5 of My Fave Yoga Poses for Good Posture

 I’ve had several clients ask me recently how to improve their posture.
 Because we are a society of moving and leaning forward (think habitual movement patterns such as driving, typing on our computers, sleeping with our shoulders rounded over), it’s very common to have bad posture.
 Although this rounding of the shoulders is commonly called “Mom posture”, I see men with the same problem.
 The pectoralis major and minor, lats and upper traps are often shortened from these common movement patterns causing rounded shoulders and a forward head posture (upper crossed syndrome) and need to be stretched and lengthened to override the slouching.
 The good news is, with consistency there are stretches and exercises that can effectively help open the chest and bring the shoulders back.
 Plus, straight, tall posture not only helps us look more confident, it can reduce back pain and increase core strength.

+I’ve learned so many different exercises to help with posture throughout my fitness career and also picked up several during my CorePower Yoga Teacher Training.
 Here are five of my favorite yoga poses to promote better posture and reverse rounded shoulders:

 1. Mountain Pose: Stand with your big toes touching and a sliver of space between your heels.
 Ground down through all four corners of your feet.
 Engage your quads and draw your knee caps up your legs.
 Root your tailbone down to the earth while engaging your core and drawing your front ribcage down.
 Reach your arms up overhead and lengthen through your side body.
 Rotate your triceps inwards while simultaneously relaxing your shoulders away from your ears.
 Hold for 2-3 breaths.